Ready for water

 Ready for water together!

-Rain, wind, storms; autumn is a stormy season.
-With occasional flooding or, in the worst case, flooding.
-We reduce the risk of flooding by strengthening, maintaining and inspecting our dunes and dikes.
-Do you also want to be ready for water at home?
+Rain, wind, storms; autumn is a turbulent season.
+Sometimes it also brings flooding or, in the worst case, severe flooding.
+We limit the risk of this happening by strengthening, maintaining, and inspecting our dunes and dikes, among other things.
+Do you want to be prepared for flooding at home?
 It's easier than you think.
-We help you on your way with a number of tips.
-Together we can be ready for water!
+We'll help you get started with a few tips.
+That way, we'll be ready for flooding together!

 What do we do?

-The storm season lasts from Oct.
-15 to April 15.
-This is a period with frequent rain and storms.
-Both in preparation and during this season, we work hard to reduce flooding and flooding.
-By dredging, mowing and the annual inspection, we ensure that the waterways remain wide enough, clean and that the water flows and is drained properly.
-We establish storage areas to temporarily store excess rainwater.
-And we reinforce, maintain and inspect our dikes and dunes.
+The storm season lasts from October 15 to April 15.
+This is a period that often sees heavy rain and storms.
+Both in preparation for and during this season, we work hard to limit water damage and flooding.
+Through dredging, mowing, and annual inspections, we ensure that waterways remain wide enough, are clean, and that water flows and drains properly.
+We set up storage areas to temporarily store excess rainwater.
+And we reinforce, maintain, and inspect our dikes and dunes.

 What can you do?

-You yourself can also do something in and around your home to prevent flooding, or be prepared for it.
+You can also do something in and around your home to prevent flooding or be prepared for it.